Meet our Founder

 Mehreen Shahid is a female founder and development practitioner with over 10 years of experience in health, education, gender equality, social protection and public-private partnerships, among other sectors.
-She is founder of the Safe Delivery Safe Mother (SDSM) NGO, that provides essential and life-saving maternal and reproductive healthcare for rural, remote and low-resource communities in Pakistan.
+She is founder of the Safe Delivery Safe Mother (SDSM) Social Enterprise, that provides essential and life-saving maternal and reproductive healthcare for rural, remote and low-resource communities in Pakistan.

 She has implemented successful public-private partnership delivery models that strengthen public health systems, developed monitoring and evaluation frameworks, launched digital data reporting tools, conducted advocacy campaigns and built capacity of community health workers and skilled birth attendants.
 She also advises governments and clients in Pakistan and abroad on health systems, public education and private sector engagement to enhance social impact.